swsalley/bergstrom2019/R/massbalance_intro.md

 ![](https://github.com/swsalley/bergstrom2019/raw/main/map.jpg?raw=true)

 Figure 1.
 Fraser Experimental Forest soil locations.
-Soils were sampled in 2013 along mountain landscape positions (1=summit, 2=shoulder, 3=backslope, and 4=footslope) of upper and lower watersheds (BL, BU, EL, EU, FL, FU, IL, and IU).
-Data includes morphologic, elemental, and physical data by horizon as well as site data.

 To gain insight into the generation and distribution of the soil cation pool, mass balance analysis was used on soil geochemical data to pedons